pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 ---

 # #4
-## How to increase code confidence using PHPCS
+## How to increase code confidence using PHP_CodeSniffer

 ---